FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/widgets/built-in-widgets/icons.md

 ## Types of Icon widgets

-FlutterFlow allows a bunch of widgets and components t:
+FlutterFlow allows a bunch of widgets and components:

 - **Icon Widget**: The Icon widget in Flutter is used for displaying symbols from a variety of available icon packs like Material Icons.
 It's straightforward to use, allowing for quick integration of visual symbols into your app.